fenago/puppet-course/quickstart/md/Lab_4.md

 #### Note

-Why do we have to run `sudo puppet apply` instead of just `puppet apply`?
+Why do we have to run `puppet apply` instead of just `puppet apply`?
 Puppet has the permissions of the user who runs it, so if Puppet needs to modify a file owned by `root`, it must be run with `root`\'s permissions (which is what